 General.
 The Code sets forth the fundamental legal and ethical principles for conducting all aspects of Company business.
 Detailed Company policies, procedures and corporate standards for conducting business are contained in the Corporate Policy Manual ("CPM"), Human Resources Policies, the Information Security Policies and other Divisional policies and procedures.
-Policies and procedures in the CPM are reviewed and approved by the Enterprise Policy and Procedure Committee (EPPC).
-Divisional policies and procedures are reviewed and approved by their respective review committees.

-While each worker may not have a personal copy of each of these resources, the Chief Ethics, Compliance and Privacy Officer ("CECO") shall coordinate with management to ensure that all workers have open access to the CPM, the Human Resources Policies, the Information Security Policies and specific policies and procedures related to their duties and responsibilities and that all employees receive periodic notification as to the location of such resources.
+While each worker may not have a personal copy of each of these resources, the Chief Ethics and Compliance Officer ("CECO") shall coordinate with management to ensure that all workers have open access to the Corporate Policy Manual, the Human Resources Policies, the Information Security Policies and specific policies and procedures related to their duties and responsibilities and that all employees receive periodic notification as to the location of such resources.
 These resources may be posted on HCSC's intranet site.

 Government Programs.
-In addition to the Company's policies, procedures and corporate standards, there are Government Programs Compliance Policies and Procedures applicable to individuals who perform services pursuant to one or more Government Programs.
+In addition to the Company's policies, procedures and corporate standards, Compliance programs and policies, procedures and corporate standards governing individuals who perform services pursuant to one or more Government Programs have also been adopted (Government Programs Compliance Policies and Procedures).
 Such Government Programs Compliance Policies are included as Appendix E of this document.
+Government Programs Compliance Programs Compliance Procedures are maintained by the Government Programs Compliance Officer and are posted on HCSC's intranet site.